QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 > **Note**: You could drag and drop a class inside the field, instead of picking a primitive type.<br>
 > **Note**: if you need to create a new type, use either `DataType` (cannot be instanced) or `Primitive type` or a class if none are what you want.

-* **Right click**
+* **Right-click**

-If you right click on a class/anything, you got a menu.
+If you right-click on a class/anything, you got a menu.
 Check **Format** if you want to reformat what you selected, and check **Filter** to show/hide operations/methods/...

 * **Colors**

-Put colors to your classes!
+Add a color to your classes!
 We are usually using a color for the classes of the model, another for the classes of the view, another for the controllers, maybe one for the listeners too.

 <hr class="sr">